simengzheng95/PR-NN_Detector_PRchannel/README.md

 ## Training in 'Realistic' Systems

+In this part, we implement the channel as a 'realistic' recording system.
+In a 'realistic' recording system modeled as an equalized Lorentzian channel, the signal distortions include both colored noise and misequalization errors.

+We design the individual training and joint training (under two different channel parameters) in the 'realistic' systems.

 ## Classical Detectors

 There are three main classical signal detection methods for the magnetic recording system: Viterbi detector, BCJR detector, NPML (Noise-predictive maximum-likelihood) detector.
 We provide the implemention codes in Python.